RDpristivo/agent-uploader-fb-api/README.md

 # 🚀 Facebook Ads Automation System

-An automated system for uploading Facebook ad campaigns directly from Google Sheets using the Facebook Marketing API.
+An easy-to-use system that automatically creates and uploads Facebook ad campaigns directly from your Google Sheets data.
+No coding required!

+> **Recent Updates (May 18, 2025)**: Fixed PBIA integration for image creatives and enhanced video thumbnail extraction.
+See [UPDATES.md](UPDATES.md) for details.

+## 💼 Business Benefits

+- **Save Time**: Create multiple ad campaigns in minutes instead of hours
+- **Reduce Errors**: Automated uploads eliminate manual entry mistakes
+- **Track Performance**: Keep all campaign data organized in one spreadsheet
+- **Scale Easily**: Launch dozens of campaigns with different images at once

 ## ✨ Features

 - 📊 **Spreadsheet Integration**: Read campaign data directly from Google Sheets
 - 📱 **Multiple Device Targeting**: Target Android devices, iOS devices, or both
-- 🖼️ **Multi-Image Campaigns**: Automatically create multiple ad layers from multiple media URLs
+- 🖼️ **Multi-Image Campaigns**: Automatically create multiple ad variations from multiple images
-- 🔄 **Channel Tracking**: Automatically increments channel parameters for each ad layer
+- 🔄 **Channel Tracking**: Automatically increments channel parameters for each ad
 - 📋 **Special Ad Categories**: Support for Facebook's special ad categories
 - ✅ **Status Tracking**: Updates Google Sheets with upload status and error messages
-- 📲 **SMS Notifications**: Receive SMS alerts about upload status via Twilio
+- 📲 **SMS Notifications**: Receive text alerts about upload status
-- 🤖 **AI Integration**: Connects to Claude AI via Model Context Protocol (MCP)
+- 🤖 **AI Integration**: Connects to Claude AI to help optimize campaigns

+## 🏃‍♀️ Quick Start for Non-Technical Users

+1. **Fill in the Google Sheet**: Add your campaign details to our template
+2. **Set "Upload" to "yes"**: Only rows with "yes" in the Upload column will be processed
+3. **Wait for confirmation**: You'll receive an SMS when your campaigns are live
+4. **Check the Status column**: The sheet will update with "Success" or error details

+Need help?
+Contact the marketing tech team on Slack at #marketing-automation-help

-## 📋 Prerequisites
+## 📋 For the Technical Team

+### Prerequisites

 - Python 3.8+ installed on your system
 - A Facebook developer account and app with Marketing API access
 - A Google Cloud account with Google Sheets API enabled
 - A Twilio account (optional, for SMS notifications)
 - An Anthropic API key (optional, for Claude AI integration)
+- Pillow library (for image processing)
+- ffmpeg (optional, for video thumbnail extraction)

-## 🔧 Configuration
+### 🔧 Configuration

-### Environment Setup
+#### Environment Setup

 1. Create a virtual environment and install dependencies: